mlflow/mlflow-website/website/blog/2024-08-29-autogen-pyfunc/index.md

 1. Takes a prompt.
 2. Leverages [OpenAI's DALLE](https://openai.com/index/dall-e-3/) to create an image based on that prompt.
-3. Iteratively catifies e.g. adds fluffy cats to the image.
+3. Iteratively "catifies" e.g. adds fluffy cats to the image.

 Step 3 is where AutoGen shines.
-We're able to leverage AutoGen's [MultimodalConversableAgent](https://microsoft.github.io/autogen/docs/reference/agentchat/contrib/multimodal_conversable_agent#multimodalconversableagent) to create a critic agent that observes the images and, based on a system prompt provided by the user to "add fluffy cats", gives feedback on how the prompt should be changed.
+We're able to leverage AutoGen's [MultimodalConversableAgent](https://microsoft.github.io/autogen/docs/reference/agentchat/contrib/multimodal_conversable_agent#multimodalconversableagent) to create a critic agent that observes the images and, based on a system prompt provided by the user to "add fluffy cats", gives feedback on how the prompt should be improved.

 ```python
 import os